Equity Stripping for Asset Protection

 Offshore Equity Stripping

-This approach bridges two strategies.
+This approach combines two strategies.
 The mortgage lien reduces the exposed equity in the property, deterring state-court judgment creditors.
 The offshore trust protects the extracted cash in a jurisdiction where U.S. court orders have no direct enforcement power.
 For people whose wealth is concentrated in real estate, offshore equity stripping is often the most effective way to convert a vulnerable asset class into a protected one.

 When Equity Stripping Is the Right Strategy